jasminepvo/100devs/journal.md

 ---

-• Started and finished Class 19 lecture on Youtube<br>
-• Started and finished Class 20 lecture on Youtube<br>
-• Started and finished Class 21 lecture on Youtube<br>
 • Started and finished Class 22 lecture on Youtube<br>
 • Started and finished Class 23 lecture on Youtube<br>
 • Started and finished Class 24 lecture on Youtube<br>